What is the activity level?

 Will I see Mt.
 McKinley?

 “The Mountain,” as it is commonly referred to by locals, is officially known as Denali, and previously known as Mt.
 McKinley.
 Standing at 20,310 feet high, it is the tallest mountain in North America.
 As such, it has a way of creating its own weather and is often shrouded in clouds.
 The average visitor to Denali only has a 30% chance of seeing any part of the mountain.
-In addition to the weather, the location of the hotels in relation to the mountain also makes it difficult to see.
-There are 90 miles of other mountains between the hotels and Denali, so you can only see it if you drive to particular locations on the highway (or take a flightseeing tour above the range).
+In addition to the weather, the location of the roads in relation to the mountain also makes it difficult to see.
+There are 90 miles of other mountains between the highway and Denali, so you can only see it if you drive to particular locations on the highway (or take a flightseeing tour above the range).
 If the mountain is out, your guide will take you to the best locations to see and photograph it.

 We’re going into Denali National Park, right?